 A public meeting with property owners along Urbandale Avenue was held on April 23, 2009.
 Approximately 30 people attended the meeting.
 The biggest concern voiced by property owners that attended the meeting was the loss of on-street parking in front of their homes.
 Several suggestions were offered during the meeting including allowing parking during the evening hours and prohibiting parking the rest of the day.
-After conducting research, staff believes that prohibiting parking all day is the best option.
-Most of the streets that intersect Urbandale Avenue have on-street parking and the longest distance a property owner would have to walk to a parking space is approximately 400-feet.
-In addition, even though parking is allowed along this corridor, very little parking actually occurs on a daily basis.
-Staff from the City's Traffic and Transportation Division will explore the possibility of allowing permits to allow the on-street parking during special events such as graduation parties, garage sales, and the like.
+After conducting research, staff believed that prohibiting parking all day was the best option.
+Most of the streets that intersect Urbandale Avenue have on-street parking and the longest distance a property owner would have to walk to a parking space is approximately 400 feet.
+In addition, staff from the traffic department explored the possibility of allowing permits for parking during special events.